laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Still, we currently choose to use <span style="text-decoration:overline">P</span> = k \* <span style="text-decoration:overline">&omega;</span><sup>3</sup> for all power calculations, for several reasons:

 * Despite its flaws, Concept 2's PM5 is widely regarded as the golden standard in rowing.
-For us, we rather stay close to this golden standard than make a change without the guarantee of being better than Concept 2's PM5;
+For us, we rather stay close to this golden standard than make a change without the guarantee of delivering more accurate and useable results than Concept 2's PM5.
+Especially volatility due to measurement errors might make data less useable;

-* As the *flywheelinertia* I is mostly guessed based on its effects on the Power outcome anyway (as nobody is willing to take his rower apart for this), the 5% error wouldn't matter much in most practical applications: the *flywheelinertia* will simply become 5% more to get to the same power in the display.
+* As the *flywheelinertia* I is mostly guessed based on its effects on the Power outcome anyway (as most users aren't willing to take their rower apart for callibration purposses), a systematic error wouldn't matter much in most practical applications as it is corrected in the callibration of a monitor: the *flywheelinertia* will simply become 5% more to get to the same power in the display.

 * The simpler algorithm removes the instantaneous angular velocities at the flanks are removed from the power measurement, making this calculation more robust against "unexpected" behavior of the rowing machine (like the cavitation-like effects found in water based Rowers);